jpdark007/dopewars/README.md

 Java Tradewars is a generic dopewars-like engine that can be easily re-themed using xml configuration files.

-I tried to keep the tradewars package outside of swing where I could, so it can be easily adapted to a console game if you wanted.

 Screenshots
 -----------
 * swing